NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/hazard_characterization.rst

 Their hurricane model derives wind speeds based on numerically solving the differential equations of a translating storm and iteratively calibrating based on field observations over the weeks following an event.
-The ARA_Example.zip provides the peak 3-s gust peak wind speed field of Hurricane Sandy on a grid that can be directly used in the presented hurricane workflow, as visualized in :numref:`ara_pws`.
+The ARA_Example.zip provides the peak 3-s gust peak wind speed field of Hurricane Sandy on a grid that can be directly used in the presented hurricane workflow, as visualized in :numref:`ara_pws` for Atlantic County.

-:numref:`ara_pws` shows the 3-s gust peak wind speed field in Atlantic County during the Hurricane Sandy (simulation data provided by Applied Research Associate hurricane model).
-The model derives wind speeds based on numerically solving the differential equations of a translating storm and iteratively calibrating the field observations.
-In general, the model would be refined with the hindcast within a week of the event.
-And the :download:`ARA_Example.zip <data/ARA_Example.zip>` provides the peak wind speed grid that can be directly used in the presented hurricane workflow.

 .. figure:: figure/ARA_PWS.png
    :name: ara_pws